New York City Business Plan Writer | Dr. Paul Borosky, DBA, MBA

 Slower small business growth compared to other states

-High startup costs, complex regulations, elevated taxes, and ongoing economic uncertainty continue to discourage expansion and new entrepreneurship.
-This environment suppresses the creative risk-taking and innovation that drives long-term competitiveness.
+High startup costs, complex regulations, elevated taxes, and ongoing economic uncertainty continue to discourage expansion and new entrepreneurship, suppressing the risk-taking that drives long-term competitiveness.

 Dr. Paul's approach